NHC’s Policy Priorities

 Affordable Housing Production and Preservation

 No single factor impacts housing affordability more than the law of supply and demand.
-The supply of housing for extremely low through moderate-income Americans remains unsustainably inadequate.
-The United States is millions of units short of what we need, and even more alarming, according to Moody’s Analytics, we have experienced an 8% decline in affordable units for the extremely low-income renters since the pandemic.
-NHC is committed to addressing affordable housing production and preservation shortages of single-family and multifamily units in urban, suburban, rural, and Tribal areas.
-Reducing barriers to producing and preserving affordable housing, like exclusionary zoning, development fees on affordable housing, and other regulatory impediments to increasing supply are key components of our approach.
+The supply of housing is inadequate in nearly every community, and the United States is millions of units short of what we need.
+NHC is committed to addressing affordable housing production and preservation shortages of single-family and multifamily units throughout the country.
 We strongly support the enactment of the Affordable Housing Credit Improvement Act and the Neighborhood Homes Investment Act to help address this issue.
+Expanding resources for developers of affordable housing, reducing barriers to producing and preserving affordable housing, like exclusionary zoning, development fees on affordable housing, and removing other regulatory impediments to increasing supply are key components of our approach.

 Vibrant communities are an essential part of any successful housing strategy.
-Programs aimed at funding schools, community facilities, and economic development have a proven record of success to help communities leverage their housing strategies to create dynamic, healthy places to live.
-The best way to acknowledge the impact of community development tools is through adequate funding, as well as expanding tax credit-driven programs to maximize private sector capital.
+Programs that support funding schools, community facilities, employment opportunity, and economic development have a proven record of success to help communities leverage their housing strategies to create dynamic, healthy places to live.
+The best way to drive the impact of community development tools is through reliable adequate funding, including tax credit-driven programs to maximize private sector capital.

-Narrowing and ultimately closing the racial and ethnic homeownership gap is essential to the future prosperity of all Americans.
-Concentrated efforts to better assist Black Americans and Americans of AAPI, Latino, and Native American national origins are needed to effectively expand homeownership.
-Tools include but are not limited to Special Purpose Credit Programs, down payment assistance, and other financial products that invest in historically neglected communities.
-NHC’s leadership role in the Black Homeownership Collaborative and our Racial Equity Working Group are key components of our work.
+Narrowing and ultimately closing the homeownership gap is essential to the future prosperity of all Americans and the growth of mortgage lending markets.
+Concentrated efforts to better assist first generation, Black, Asian American and Native Hawaiian/Pacific Islander, Latino, and Native American national origins are needed to effectively and sustainably expand homeownership opportunities.
+Tools include but are not limited to Special Purpose Credit Programs, downpayment assistance, and investment in historically disinvested communities.
+NHC’s leadership role in the Black Homeownership Collaborative and fair housing practices are key components of this work.

 Health and Housing